alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 But the most important action we can take is not to solve the existing problem: it is to stop the problem from growing even bigger.
-Up to now we have not stopped emitting CO₂, far from it: we are emitting more, and **the rate is increasing**.
+Up to now we have not stopped releasing CO₂ into the atmosphere, far from it: we are emitting more than ever, and **the rate is increasing**.

 ![CO₂ emissions are still growing.
 Yes, we are that clever.
 [Source: Our World in Data](https://ourworldindata.org/co2-emissions).](pics/climate-change-emissions.png "CO₂ emissions from 1900 to 2021.
 Raising almost linearly from 1940 to 2020, a small dip in 2020 from 37 to 35 gigatons, then up again to 37 in 2021.")